The St Edmund Hall Association

 We are always keen for Aularians to make the best possible use of SEHA and its alumni and to contribute towards its development.
 A small Executive Committee manages our affairs (both the JCR and MCR Presidents sit on the Committee as student representatives) and any Aularian may stand for election.

 The St Edmund Hall Association Committee is keen to ensure that existing students and those who have recently left the Hall “get the most out of” the Association as possible: we are a 10,000-strong body of talent for Aularians to tap into.
 Even before the Covid-19 pandemic took off, we were keen to move into a more digital way of working.
-As a result – and even more pressing given the impact of Covid-19 – our priorities this year will be as follows:
+As a result – and even more pressing given the impact of Covid-19 – our priorities are as follows:

-1/ Developing our first ever community platform : this is an online networking platform that will be developed jointly by the Hall and the Association, based on the same technology as the University Alumni site.
+1/ Aularian Connect: this is an online networking platform that was launched in 2020 and has been developed jointly by the Hall and the Association.
 We hope it gives alumni and students an easily accessible, single source of social, career, mentoring and news opportunities.
+Please see here:

-2/ Digital careers initiative – we will be developing a series of short films from alumni in different industries.
-These will be available on the community platform so that both students and alumni can watch them on demand and follow up with the relevant contacts directly for further guidance as required.
+2/ Digital careers initiative – we are developing a series of short films from alumni in different industries to post on Aularian Connect.
+Students and other alumni can watch these films on demand and follow up with the relevant contacts directly for further guidance as required.

-3/ Social events: Our big event of the year will continue to be the London dinner in February which attracts over 200 attendees; those who have recently left the Hall are subsidised by the Association.
+3/ Social events: Our big event of the year continues to be the London dinner in February, although it will not go ahead in 2021; instead we will hold a virtual event to coincide with our AGM.
+Usually the dinner attracts over 200 attendees; those who have recently left the Hall are subsidised by the Association.
 We believe it is the largest annual dinner of any Oxford College and one that we are very proud of.
-We also hope to hold a summer party back at College although this may be postponed this year depending on Covid-19 related announcements in the coming weeks.
+When times return to “normal” we also hope to hold a summer party back at College.
 Other social activities are arranged on an ad hoc basis, usually in conjunction with the Hall.

 4/ Teddy talks: these interesting and varied talks are well attended by both current students and alumni and we plan to continue co-hosting these events with the Hall, and providing speakers from our talented alumni!

-5/ Aularian prize: for a number of years we have given a cash prize (currently £300, but the amount is under review to ensure it is still adequate for purpose) to help a student fund extracurricular projects which typically are not connected with their degree and are often of a charitable nature.
+5/ Aularian prize: for a number of years we have given a cash prize (currently £500) to help a student fund extracurricular projects which typically are not connected with their degree and are often of a charitable nature.
 We run an annual competition amongst students to identify the most deserving project.

 6/ Magazines : As the Hall moves towards a more digital offering for its annual magazine, the Association will provide a greater amount of its support to the termly e-letter instead.
 This is particularly pertinent given the current climate with Covid-19.